The Australian Children’s Theatre Foundation

 Joan Rayner established the Australian Children’s Theatre Foundation (ACTF) to keep alive the aims of the Australian Children’s Theatre.

-The Objectives of the ACTF are:
+The ideals of the Foundation are:

 The Work of the ACTF